A Fully Open Source APM Built For OpenTelemetry | SigNoz

 OpenTelemetry is an open source standard with a huge community backing.
 It is testimonial to the fact that community-driven projects can solve large complex engineering problems.
 It is not necessary for the OpenTelemetry APM to be open source.

 But having an open-source OpenTelemetry APM can enable you to have a full-stack open-source solution.
-Open-source solutions have more flexibility, and if you self-host, you don’t need to worry about things like data privacy.
+Open-source solutions have more flexibility, and if you self-host, you have complete control over your data.

 SigNoz - An APM built natively for OpenTelemetry

 SigNoz is a full-stack open source APM built natively to support OpenTelemetry.
+It serves as a backend for storing telemetry data (logs, metrics, and traces), and leverages the power of ClickHouse, a columnar database, for highly effective log analytics.
 At SigNoz, we believe that OpenTelemetry is going to be the world standard for instrumenting cloud-native applications.

 SigNoz supports OpenTelemetry semantic conventions and provides visualization for all three distinct types of signals supported by OpenTelemetry.